Meet Grant Amjad Miller

 Musician turned law student

 Grant applied to law school in 2013 - and was rejected.
 While taking time to study to retake the LSAT, he joined folk band L’anarchiste as a trombone player and spent the year touring and recording.
-The band’s album “Giant” achieved mainstream critical acclaim, including positive reviews from the Wall Street Journal and NPR’s Weekend Edition.
+The band was City Weekly’s “Band of the Year” in 2013.
+Their album “Giant” achieved mainstream critical acclaim, including positive reviews from the Wall Street Journal and NPR’s Weekend Edition.

 dedication to legal service

 In 2014, Grant was accepted to law school at the University of Utah.
-In between his studies, he dedicated his time to service in pro bono legal clinics, including drafting expungements for people who deserved a chance at a clean slate.
-He was elected president of the Student Bar Association in his third year and scored in the 90th percentile on the Bar exam after graduation.
+In between his studies, he dedicated his time to providing legal assistance in pro bono legal clinics.
+He drafted expungements for people who deserved a second chance and helped people with eviction and debt issues.
+He was elected president of the Student Bar Association and was the commencement speaker for his graduating class.

 He still has his law school rejection letter framed next to his law degree.

-With a desire to help some of the most vulnerable people in the court system, Grant joined the public defender office in Salt Lake.
-Focusing on rehabilitative and restorative justice, Grant has worked on thousands of cases with people who live in poverty, which provided him with specific insights into Salt Lake’s homelessness crisis.
+Focusing on rehabilitative and restorative justice, Grant has worked on hundreds upon hundreds of cases with people who live in poverty, which provided him with specific insights into Salt Lake’s homelessness crisis.
 Grant has helped countless Utahns connect to resources in order to address mental health, substance abuse, and housing issues.
-He has worked every kind of criminal case, from traffic tickets to homicides.

 community leader

 In 2018, Grant became the director of the Utah chapter of Wills For Heroes, an organization that provides free estate plans for firefighters and police officers.
-He joined leadership on the Liberty Wells Community Council in 2020 where he still serves the board as secretary and helps with community projects.
+He joined leadership on the Liberty Wells Community Council in 2020 where he served as a board member.

-He became president of the Young Lawyer Division of the Utah State Bar in 2021, where he oversaw the administration of several free public legal clinics and provided scholarships for law students and high school debaters.
+He became president of the Young Lawyer Division of the Utah State Bar in 2021, where he oversaw the administration of several free legal help clinics and provided scholarships for aspiring law students.
 He sat ex officio on the Utah State Bar Commission and represented Utah at the American Bar Association YLD assembly.

 proud and dedicated husband